 But backdating doesn’t work for everything.
 For instance, Lincoln Financial is following suit with a lot of other companies and replacing their no lapse guarantee universal life with a higher priced product.
 The deadline for an application for the old, lower priced product is the end of the month.
 If you wait until next month you can’t backdate your policy to take advantage of the lower priced product.
 Right now…Today, Lincoln National has a screaming good deal on lifetime guarantee UL’s.
 Two weeks from now they won’t and there is no recourse for buyer’s remorse.

 Call it a fire sale.
 Call it “I told you so”.
 But if you call after next week, you can’t call for the old pricing.
 If you call next week and get a quote for the old pricing and think about it for a week, you won’t get the old price, you’ll get a new quote at a significantly higher price.

 I have been yelling from the rooftops and ringing the bell about this for nearly a year now.
 We are now down to just a few companies that still haven’t changed their rates.

 Bottom line.
 If you need permanent insurance, apply now.
-If you want to see if you can save money by replacing an old whole life or universal policy, apply now.
+If you want to see if you can save money by replacing an old whole life or universal life insurance policy, apply now.
 If you have a policy with one of the companies that has screwed you right out of your conversion option, apply now for permanent insurance.
 If you think some amount of permanent insurance might be in your future and you don’t apply now, you will miss an opportunity that can only be characterized as “huge”.
 And don’t forget to ask about backdating to save even more money.